Riminder/docs-api/hr-json/profile-objects/education-object.md

 # Education object

-Education is way to describe the profile's academic background, it contains general information about location, date start/end and detailed information description / title as it is parsed.
+Education is way to describe the profile's academic background, it contains general information about location, date start/end and detailed information such as description / title.

 ## The Education Object